Seniors Guidebook to Safety and Security

 Security in your home

-Most people feel very safe in their homes.
-However, many Canadians fail to take even fundamental precautions to secure their homes against robbery.
+Most people feel safe in their home.
+Yet, many Canadians fail to take even fundamental precautions to secure their homes against robbery.

-There are a number of precautions you can take that will reduce the opportunities that a burglar is looking for.
+There are some precautions you can take that will reduce the opportunities that a burglar is looking for.

 - Conduct a security check of your home to determine possible entry points and any weaknesses they may have.